Succulent Plant Identification | Succulent Sphere | Containers for Succulents

 Rainfall can be sporadic or non-existent, or go the other way entirely and be of monsoon-like proportions.

 So, what kinds of things are important?
-First of all, it's important to figure out what kinds of plants will grow in your conditions.
+First of all, it's important to figure out what plants will grow in your conditions.

 Positioning those plants that require more water near the house or a hose bib, will make them easier to care for.